 Safety Tips

-1. Create an area where packages can be dropped and will be out of sight, such as a container near a back door
+1. Create an area where packages can be dropped that will be out of sight, such as a container near a back door

-2. Try to arrange your schedule so to be at home on delivery dates.
+2. Try to arrange your schedule to be at home on delivery dates.

-3. Have someone, such as a neighbor ect. watch for the dilivery driver and take the packages inside for you.
+3. Have someone, such as a neighbor etc. watch for the delivery driver and take the packages inside for you.

 4. Have the package placed in an area that is monitored by a security camera.